 - Veggies: Though pasta is the main carrier, the true stars are the veggies.
 You can switch 'em up depending on the theme of your salad.
 You just want to make sure you add veggies that are big on texture and flavor.

-- Pasta: Let’s circle back to the pasta now.
-The pasta is acting as the main carrier for the rest of the ingredients.
+- Pasta: Let's circle back to the pasta now.
+The pasta acts as the main carrier for the rest of the ingredients.
 Because of that, you want to use pasta that will hold its shape well and carry the dressing well.
 There are many shapes that do this well, but I love using the tri-color rotini and sometimes I switch it up to bowtie.

 - Cold: I'm going to say this despite my theory that you are already very aware of this fact, but the reason why this is such a popular spring and summer dish is that it's served cold.
 The longer it sits in the fridge the better the flavors will meld.
 So do yourself a favor and refrigerate this for at least 24 hours and serve it cold so it can cool you down from the insane heat.

 - Dressing: All salads need a dressing, right?
 This one is no different.
-You can mix up the dressings depending on the theme of the salad, but since this is a Meditteranean pasta salad, I’m using an olive oil and red wine vinegar base.
+You can mix up the dressings depending on the theme of the salad, but since this is a Mediterranean pasta salad, I'm using an olive oil and red wine vinegar base.
 Add in some seasoning for flavoring and tada!
 We have our dressing.

-Ingredients for my Mediterranean pasta salad:
+Ingredients for this salad:

-- Pasta– You can use any shape that holds dressing well but I prefer the tri-colored rotini.
+- Pasta– You can use any shape that holds dressing well, but I prefer the tri-colored rotini.

 - Cucumbers – Adds a fresh crunch and color.